Challenges in Writing an Historical-fiction Trilogy

 To further complicate the plot, a new-and-intriguing historical man enters the mix in The Viper Amulet.
 Another equally fascinating historical woman is poised to do the same in The Ruby Ring.
 More pleasures lie ahead!

-Events: Since my trilogy covers thirty tumultuous years (AD 53-83) and involves a host of ambitious real-life individuals, I take full advantage of the actual events that kept them busy.
+Events: Since my trilogy covers nearly twenty-six tumultuous years (AD 53-79) and involves a host of ambitious real-life individuals, I take full advantage of the actual events that kept them busy.
 Wars.
 Assassinations.
 Conspiracies.
 Seductions.
 Skullduggery.

 But what does the writer of a decades-spanning tale do in the inevitable lulls between history-making events?